-Every child should have the opportunity to meet their potential regardless of their background or where they’re from.
-This include access to regular, healthy and balanced meals throughout the day to ensure they are able to thrive in the classroom and, hopefully, encourage healthy and stable eating habits for life.
+I fully appreciate a lot of people feel strongly about the issue of free school meals; many families across the country are struggling to get by and no child should have to go hungry.
+Equally, every child should have the opportunity to meet their potential regardless of their background or where they’re from.
+This includes access to regular, healthy and balanced meals throughout the day to ensure they are able to thrive in the classroom and, hopefully, encourage healthy and stable eating habits for life.

 Practically, this means that 1.25m children in reception, years 1 and 2 receive Free Schools Meals, and 1.9m other pupils in all year groups because of household benefits.
 That’s around 37.5% of the total pupil population.

-I will continue to hold the new Labour Government to account to ensure that adequate funding is provided to ensure every child within my constituency and across the country has access to regular, healthy meals.
+As your representative in Parliament, I will continue to hold the Government to account to ensure that adequate funding is provided to ensure every child within my constituency and across the country has regular, healthy meals.